TrangPham93/Stock_analyzing_for_fun/README.md

-# Analysis
+# Stock Analysis for Fun

-All scripts here are served for personal research and practice purpose, using different language and application.
-I'm not reponsible for any decisions made based on these analyses.
+I'm analyzing performance of some stocks using Python, to predict the future stock price movement, for fun 🥸